JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### External Data

 InSpec profiles should be self-contained and independent from external data.
-In some cases, a profile's test may exhibit different behavior depending on aspects of the node being tested and in these cases, you may want to use external data.
+Sometimes, a profile's test may exhibit different behavior depending on aspects of the node being tested and in these cases, you may want to use external data.
 Chef InSpec profiles accept ['inputs'](https://docs.chef.io/inspec/inputs/) that let you customize the test.

 #### InSpec Input